 Here’s the thing about reading a life-changing historical fiction novel.
 Once you read one, there’s no going back.
 You need to read another.
 And another.
 And another.
-So we decided to share the love and round up 12 reads that will get YOU hooked on historical fiction.
+So we decided to share the love and round up 17 reads that will get YOU hooked on historical fiction.
 (Welcome to the dark side.
 We have cookies.)

 Orphan Monster Spy by Matt Killeen